What are the long-term aims of drug policy in Hungary? How are these aims to be achieved? How is drug policy coordinated at national level?

 Understanding the costs of drug-related actions is an important aspect of policy evaluation.

 What substances and activities does Hungary control under its drug laws?
 What are the penalties for offences?
 How are new psychoactive substances controlled?

 How many people in Hungary have ever used drugs?
 What drugs have they used?
 How many have used drugs recently?
 How many are using drugs in highly risky ways?

 What are the main infectious diseases linked to drug injecting in Hungary?
-How many died of drug overdose in the last year?
-How many drug-related medical emergencies occurred?

 How does Hungary measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment.